albertoscotta/libpeec/readme.md

 Building and installing
 -----------------------

+The library can be built to compute the coefficients with two different basis
+functions: RWG or Mackenzie.
+The default behaviour is to use RWG, however this can be changed by adding '-D MACKENZIE' to the variable 'CC\_OPTS' defined in the Makefile.
+An additional possibility is to choose a rectangular approximation, instead of the default trapezoidal, for partial inductance line integrals, adding '-D RECT\_APROX'.

-A makefile is provided in the 'src' directory.
-This makefile has the ability to build and install the target libpeec.a.
+A Makefile is provided in the 'src' directory.
+This Makefile has the ability to build and install the target libpeec.a.
 In the 'src' directory, type

 	make